btcpayserver/btcpayserver-doc/FAQ/FAQ-Synchronization.md

 Please restart with -reindex or -reindex-chainstate to recover.
 ```

 Then your bitcoin data directory has been corrupted.
-It may be a physical damage or failure of the hard drive.
+It may be physical damage or failure of the hard drive.
 To reindex your node:

 ```bash